DarkSorrow/rn-google-signin/README.md

 **A:** TurboModules don't support Swift natively yet.
 Using Swift would require the code to be bridged to Objective-C, which adds unnecessary overhead and complexity.
 Objective-C provides direct compatibility with TurboModules without any bridging layer, resulting in better performance and simpler integration.

+## About

+This module is actively used in the mobile app of [Novastera.com](https://novastera.com), ensuring reliability and real-world production environments.

 ## License

 Apache License - see [LICENSE](LICENSE) file for details.